DUI Defense Strategy: Tackling DUI Charges Head-on

 - explore any holes in the state’s case and possibly convince the prosecutors to reduce or drop all charges

-- exclude any evidence that was improperly or illegally obtained
+- and exclude any evidence that was improperly or illegally obtained

 - 2. Arresting police officers cannot accurately measure impairment using Field Sobriety Tests